Setting Up Fallback Tile Routing in Production

 per_try_timeout: 4s

-Each routing tier must enforce identical Cache-Control and ETag headers to prevent downstream CDN layers from caching error responses or mismatched tile versions.
-When a fallback upstream serves a tile, it must preserve the original Vary: Accept-Encoding directive and inject a X-Cache-Status: FALLBACK header for observability without altering client caching behavior.
+Every routing tier must emit identical Cache-Control and ETag headers, or downstream CDN nodes will cache error responses and mismatched tile versions.
+A frequent failure mode is an edge node caching a 5xx as if it were a valid tile, leaving rendering gaps long after the primary recovers.
+When the fallback serves a tile it must preserve the original Vary: Accept-Encoding directive and add an observability header without altering client caching behaviour:

 proxy_hide_header X-Powered-By;